General FAQ

 - Does the curriculum offer enough science?
 We open the doors of science with a healthy dose of wonder in the early years.
 We develop powers of observation to help students gather and notebook first-hand knowledge through nature study, gardening, and applying what they read.
 Biographies of scientists teach students how scientists think and inspires perseverance, hard work, and diligence.

 - Will students get enough exposure to technology?
 Students today have too much exposure to technology which can shorten attention span and led to sedentary habits.
 We use technology mindfully when it enhances their learning.
 As students mature, we show them how to use the tools of technology in meaningful ways.
+In high school, they take computer science and sometimes use chromebooks in other classes.

 - Why Spanish?
 We believe in starting the acquisition of a second language early through the ear at first in different contexts (nursery songs, rhymes, plays, children's literature, and conversations).
 It makes sense to learn to speak the language of one of our neighboring countries (Canada or Mexico).
 Because we live in a rural county with a Latino population that is growing in number, Spanish makes sense for HCS.
-A few high schoolers are taking German.

 - Why does Shakespeare start in fourth grade?
 At Harvest, the play's the thing!
 We watch a little snippet of the Bard, scripts in hand, break up into small groups to act it out with props and improvisation, and meet up for a large group showing and "ham it up" time.
 Play is the royal road to more serious study in high school.